USS Walter B. Cobb: 1951–1957

 As a result of the U.S. Navy's increased need for ships, Walter B. Cobb was recommissioned on 6 February 1951.
 The ship conducted shakedown in Guantanamo Bay before engaging in amphibious exercises off Little Creek, Virginia, her new home port.
 From 1951 to 1954, Walter B. Cobb was homeported at Little Creek, Va., and made two Mediterranean deployments, as well as three midshipmen's cruises—to England and Ireland; to Canada and Cuba; and to Brazil.
 After landing exercises at Little Creek and at Onslow Beach, North Carolina, Walter B. Cobb got underway from Little Creek on 30 November 1954, bound for the west coast.

 Homeported at Long Beach, California, Walter B. Cobb spent her next tour of duty primarily deployed to the Far East—from the spring of 1955 through the summer of 1956.
 She conducted local operations and exercises out of Yokosuka, Sasebo, and Kure before she returned, via Pearl Harbor, to the west coast of the United States for decommissioning.
 On 15 May 1957, Walter B. Cobb was placed out of commission and in reserve at the Mare Island Naval Shipyard, Vallejo, California.
 Her name was struck from the Navy list on 15 January 1966.

 Fate

 Sold to Taiwan on 22 February 1966, Walter B. Cobb and USS Gantner (APD-42) were accepted by the Republic of China Navy on 15 March 1966.
-The Chinese dispatched tug Ta Tung to tandem-tow the two transports to Taiwan.
+Taiwan dispatched tug Ta Tung to tandem-tow the two transports to Taiwan.
 While en route to the western Pacific, the two transports collided on 21 April 1966 and both suffered heavy damage.
 Gantner was towed to Treasure Island, San Francisco, but Walter B. Cobb listed progressively from 18 to 40 degrees while settling aft.
 At 2340 on 21 April 1966, Walter B. Cobb filled with water and sank, stern first, in 2100 fathom of water.